kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
+- Oct 2022.
+The preprint of our JWE's work is now available. [preprint](https://kjproj84.github.io/JWE_CWV_Kijin_preprint.pdf)
 - Jul 2022.
 I will be serving as a reviewer of [WSDM 2023](https://www.wsdm-conference.org/2023/).
 - June 2022.
-One work is accepted to Journal of Web Engineering!
+One work is accepted to Journal of Web Engineering(JWE)!
 - Nov 2021.
 I joined the Samsung Research at Seoul.
 - Oct 2021.
 I will be serving as a reviewer of [WWW 2022](https://www2022.thewebconf.org/).
 - May 2021.
 I received [the Best Paper Award](./ICWE2021_BestPaper_Award_Kijin.pdf)🏆 at the ICWE 2021!. [news](https://www.linkedin.com/posts/vt-cs_congratulations-to-phd-alumnus-kijin-an-and-activity-6803671032625434624-OGDH/)